 - 1. Student submits a grievance by writing a formal letter detailing the issue. - 2.
-The grievance is acknowledged within ten (10) business days and reviewed by the Dean of Students and/or Academic Dean. - 3.
-The Dean of Students and/or the Academic Dean (or designee/s) will help the student in resolving the grievance. - 4.
+The grievance is acknowledged within ten (10) business days and reviewed by the Dean of Students and/or Vice President of Academic Affairs. - 3.
+The Dean of Students and/or the Vice President of Academic Affairs (or designee/s) will help the student in resolving the grievance. - 4.
 Reasonable resolutions to grievances shall be decided by the Dean of Students or the appropriate university officials or department within 30 days. - 5.
-The Dean of Students will communicate the resolution to the student at the time of the decision. - 6.
+The Dean of Students and/or Vice President of Academic Affairs will communicate the resolution to the student at the time of the decision. - 6.
 Resolutions decided by the Dean of Students or other university officials are considered final.